 Operating activities.
 For all periods, net cash used in operating activities primarily reflects our net operating losses adjusted for non-cash items including stock-based compensation expense.
-Net cash used in operating activities was \$5.7 million in 2014 compared to \$19.5 million in 2013.
-The decrease in net cash used in operations in 2014 was primarily due to an increase in deferred revenues in 2014 related to the \$20.0 million upfront payment from Biogen pursuant to the collaboration and license agreement, partially offset by an increase in research and development expenses related to our preclinical research programs.
+Net cash used in operating activities was \$65.9 million in 2016 compared to \$33.7 million in 2015.
+The increase in net cash used in operations in 2016 was primarily due to an increase operating expenses and a decrease in deferred revenues related to the recognition of the \$20.0 million upfront payment from Bioverativ pursuant to the collaboration and license agreement.

-Net cash used in operating activities was \$19.5 million in 2013 compared to \$8.1 million in 2012.
-The increase in net cash used in operations in 2013 was primarily due to an increase in research and development expenses related to our preclinical research programs and an increase in deferred revenues in 2012 related to the \$13.0 million upfront payment from Shire pursuant to the collaboration and license agreement.
+Net cash used in operating activities was \$33.7 million in 2015 compared to \$5.7 million in 2014.
+The increase in net cash used in operations in 2015 was primarily due to an increase in research and development expenses related to our preclinical research programs, decrease in deferred revenues related to the recognition of the \$20.0 million upfront payment from Bioverativ pursuant to the collaboration and license agreement, and benefit from income taxes related to the claim settlement, partially offset by an decrease in accounts receivable.

 Investing activities.
-Net cash used in investing activities was \$100.7 million in 2014 and \$68.1 million in 2013.
-Net cash provided by investing activities was \$11.3 million in 2012.
-Cash flows from investing activities for all periods primarily related to purchases, sales and maturities of marketable securities.
+Net cash provided by investing activities was \$18.1 million in 2016 and \$77.5 million in 2015.
+Net cash used in investing activities was \$100.7 million in 2014.
+Cash flows from investing activities for all periods was primarily related to purchases, sales and maturities of marketable securities.

 Financing activities.
-Net cash provided by financing activities was \$102.2 million in 2014, \$76.1 million in 2013 and \$1.7 million in 2012.
-Net cash provided by financing activities in 2014 was primarily attributable to \$93.8 million in net proceeds from a public offering of the Company's common stock in March 2014, as well as proceeds from the issuance of common stock upon exercise of stock options.
-Net cash provided by financing activities in 2013 was primarily attributable to \$69.5 million in net proceeds from a public offering of the Company's common stock in September 2013, as well as proceeds from the issuance of common stock upon exercise of stock options.
-Net cash provided by financing activities in 2012 primarily related to proceeds from the issuance of common stock upon exercise of stock options.
+Net cash provided by financing activities was \$0.3 million in 2016, \$19.7 million in 2015, and \$102.2 million in 2014.
+Net cash provided by financing activities in 2016 was primarily attributable to \$1.1 million proceeds from the issuance of common stock upon exercises of stock options, primarily offset by \$0.8 million in taxes paid related to net share settlement of equity awards.
+Net cash provided by financing activities in 2015 was primarily attributable to a \$14.5 million claim settlement with certain institutional investors that were beneficial owners of our common stock related to the disgorgement of short-swing profits pursuant to Section 16 of the Securities Exchange Act of 1934, as amended, as well as proceeds from the exercise of stock options.
+Net cash provided by financing activities in 2014 was primarily attributable to \$93.8 million in net proceeds from a public offering of the Company's common stock in March 2014, as well as proceeds from the issuance of common stock upon exercises of stock options.